Advanced-ML/Adversarial-fine-tuning-Robust-Super-Resolution-without-using-adversarial-training/README.md

 Gabriel Gonzalez, Leonardo Manrique and Sergio Rincón

-Este repositorio contiene las implementaciones asociadas al documento 'Adversarial fine tuning: Robust Super-Resolution without using adversarial training'.
-En ese sentido, se cuenta con 3 arquitecturas: SwinIR, SRGCNN y Latent Diffusion (adaptado).
-Es importante mencionar que mientras que SwinIR y Latent Difussion están implementadas en python 3, SRGCNN está implementada sobre python 2 y por consiguiente tiene requerimientos diferentes.
-A continuación se detallan los requerimientos.
+This repository contains the implementations associated with the document 'Adversarial fine tuning: Robust Super-Resolution without using adversarial training'.
+In that sense, there are 3 architectures: SwinIR, SRGCNN and Latent Diffusion (adapted).
+It is important to mention that while SwinIR and Latent Diffusion are implemented on Python 3, SRGCNN is implemented on Python 2 and therefore has different requirements.

 ### SwinIR
 Los requerimientos de SwinIR se detallan en éste [repositorio](https://github.com/cszn/KAIR) dentro de un archivo .txt